novhack/godot-gifexporter/README.md

 # godot-gifexporter
 Plugin adding a GifExporter singleton enabling export of Image objects as a GIF file.
+Currently supports Windows and Linux, both 32 and 64 bit.

 ### Installation:
 1. Clone this repository into your Godot projects addons folder - GDNative builds are already included in the repository.